avac74/zmime/README.md

 ## Latest release
 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/avac74/zmime)

+# ⚠️ Disclaimer

+This library is currently alpha‑quality.
+The API may evolve, internal structures may change, and edge cases are still being explored.
+The primary purpose of this project is for me to learn Zig by building something real, and to grow it into a reliable, well‑designed file‑type detection library over time.

+If you’re interested in extending the magic table, improving the detection logic, refining the API, or helping clean up the codebase, contributions are very welcome.
+Suggestions, issues, and pull requests that help improve correctness, clarity, or idiomatic Zig usage are especially appreciated.

 # 📦 Zig FileType Detector

 A  dependency‑free file type detection library written in Zig.